Oskar1818/LNU-IOT/README.md

 Since I'm using ubidots STEM plan, the data retention period is lmited to 1 month and its not really possible to say how often data is saved in the database, as i explained in the previous section, its depentent on temperature and humidity changes.
 But at least one data point per 10 min is saved.

 ### Finalizing the design

-Show the final results of your project.
-Give your final thoughts on how you think the project went.
-What could have been done in an other way, or even better?
-Pictures are nice!

-- [ ] Show final results of the project
-- [ ] Pictures
-- [ ] *Video presentation

 I'm very happy with the project, and its been useful to be able to see the indoor temperature in an easy way through ubidots.
 I've also found it intresting to see how the temperature and humidity values changed over time.
 Being able to see the cyclical variation due to the day/night cyle is also cool.
 To further improve this project, I would make a more permanent solution by soldering the parts together and consider upgrading the sensor to another sensor thats more acurate.
 It would also be intresting to add more sensors to be able to monitor other aspects of my indoor enviroment to be able to assess the air quality better.

 Here's a picture of the complete setup :)